nup-csai/Telegram-bot-for-calculating-total-expenses/README.md

 # Telegram Chatbot with OpenAI Integration

-This is a Telegram chatbot integrated with OpenAI's language model for generating responses.
+This Telegram bot is designed to assist users with managing their expenses and providing responses based on user input using OpenAI's GPT-4 model.

+## Features:
+- **User Registration**: Upon starting a conversation with the bot, users are automatically registered in the database.
+- **Expense and Income Tracking**: Users can add records of their expenses and incomes using simple commands.
+- **History Display**: Users can view their expense and income history for a specified time period.
+- **Help Command**: Users can access help information by using the `/help` command.

 ## Prerequisites

 Before you run the code, make sure you have the following:

-- Python 3 installed on your system.
+- Python 3.6 or higher installed on your system.
 - Telegram API token for your bot.
 - OpenAI API key.